 Regular exercise is great way to relieve nervous tension following your absence, as is creating a safe space where your dog can feel comfortable and secure when you’re not home.
 And never underestimate the power of a hug in helping our pets feel safe and secure, especially during environmental stressors such as thunderstorms or fireworks.

 Many dog owners are exploring more unconventional methods of support for anxious pets.

 Anxious dog collars

-Music therapy is also being used to help calm dogs when they’re home alone or in kennels, with special dog music therapy playlists available on YouTube.
+Music therapy is also being used to help calm dogs when they’re home alone or in kennels, with special dog anxiety music playlists available on YouTube.
 A 2017 study conducted by the Scottish SPCA and the University of Glasgow found that while classical music initially provided a calming effect on dogs, reggae and soft rock outperformed other genres for reducing stress, barking and heart rates.